 By contrast, deflocculants are substances that cause clay particles to repel one another.
 One of the deflocculants present in clay is sodium ions.
 Vinegar neutralizes the sodium ions present in clay and therefore acts as a flocculant (source).

 So, adding vinegar to slip will thicken the slip.
 And it will make the slip more adhesive because the particles of the clay in the slip adhere together more.

 I don’t use a precise ratio of vinegar to slip.
 But if I’m making half a pint of slip, I will normally add about a tablespoon of vinegar.
-It’s best to mix the vinegar in with the water before you pour it over the clay.
+It’s best to mix the vinegar with the water before you pour it over the clay.
 That way, the vinegar is evenly distributed in the water.